mk-fg/ghg/README.rst

 which can then be installed and copied between systems normally.
 OCaml compiler is only needed to build the tool, not to run it.

-``test.sh`` script can be used for a quick sanity-check after any code tweaks, mostly adapted from an earlier script, with a bunch of leftover redundant tests.
+``test.sh`` script (or ``make test``) can be used for a quick sanity-check after code tweaks, mostly adapted from an earlier script, with a bunch of leftover redundant tests.